 In addition to the requirements under subdivision 1, a prospective borrower under the seller-sponsored loan program must either meet the conditions of subdivision 3 if the person is a beginning farmer, or other conditions the authority prescribes if the person is reentering farming through the seller-sponsored loan program.

 The authority may impose a reasonable nonrefundable application fee for each application submitted for a beginning farmer loan or a seller-sponsored loan.
 The application fee is initially $50.
 The authority may review the fee annually and make adjustments as necessary.
-The fee must be deposited in the state treasury and credited to an account in the special revenue fund.
-Money in the account is appropriated to the commissioner for administrative expenses of the beginning farmer and seller-sponsored loan programs.
+The fee must be deposited in the state treasury and credited to the Rural Finance Authority administrative account established in subdivision 7.